ocaml/merlin/doc/dev/PROTOCOL.md

 #### Contextual commands

 An important variant of this scheme are the _contextual commands_.
-All merlin commands except `"checkout"` can be wrapped in a dictionary looking like:
+All Merlin commands except `"checkout"` can be wrapped in a dictionary looking like:

 ```javascript
 {